panzerdp/dmitripavlutin.com/content/posts/056-orthogonal-react/index.md

 ![Radio device](./images/radio-4.png)

+Imagine the radio device has broken.
+The volume control changes the volume, but also diverts the selected radio station.
+The volume control and station selection controls are non-orthogonal — the volume control produces a side-effect.

+It would be difficult to tune the broken radio device.
+The same happens when you try to add changes to tightly coupled components: you're forced to catch the side-effects of your changes.

 Two or more components are orthogonal if a change in one component does not affect other components.
-If you make a UI update, it doesn't echo in other layers of the application, like data fetching.
+For example, a component that displays a list of employees should be orthogonal to the logic that fetches the employees.

-A good design of a React application would make orthogonal:
+A good React application design would make orthogonal:

 * The UI elements (the presentational components)
 * Fetch details (fetch library, REST or GraphQL)
 * Global state management (Redux)
 * Persistence logic (local storage, cookies).

-When the components are not orthogonal, tightly coupled, any change to a component echoes unexpectedly in other parts of the system.
+When the components that are tightly coupled, any change to a component echoes unexpectedly in other parts of the system.
+If that happens, decouple the problem components and make the orthogonal.
+Let's see how to do that in the following 2 examples.

 ## 3. Making the component orthogonal to fetch details